SHANNON LECHON

 NONFICTION

-I am interested in select adult nonfiction proposals: memoirs about specialized careers like the beekeepers of Honey and Venom, as well as proposals on medicine/the medical industry and mental health, such as The Sleeping Beauties and What My Bones Know.
+I’m very interested in memoirs about specialized careers like the beekeepers of Honey and Venom, as well as proposals (both memoir or entirely research-centric) on health and the medical industry, such as The Sleeping Beauties and What My Bones Know.
 Mental health, illness, and trauma recovery narratives like In the Dream House are also welcome.
 Readability and accessibility for the average reader is a must, but submissions about medicine/the medical industry must also be backed by scientific research.